NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 * Specify the pipeline with ``$NF_CORE_PIPELINES/[name]/[version]/workflow``
 * Use the ``uppmax`` configuration profile to run on UPPMAX from a login node
     - If using this, also specify an UPPMAX project with ``--project`` (two hyphens!)
-* You are running now on your own computing node, so add the ``singularity`` profile instead of the uppmax configuration.
-This will bypass the task scheduler and will make the pipeline run faster.
-For larger project, just use ``uppmax``.
 * Use the test configuration profile to run a small test
+* By specifying the ``--reservation g2021025_28``, we make sure to only run on the reserved nodes for today.
+This will speed up the execution of the pipeline.
+This parameter should no be set after the course, since there will be no reverved set of nodes then.

 .. code-block:: bash

-    cd ~
+    cd /proj/g2021025/nobackup/$USER
     mkdir atacseq-test
     cd atacseq-test
-    nextflow run $NF_CORE_PIPELINES/atacseq/1.2.1/workflow -profile test,singularity
+    nextflow run $NF_CORE_PIPELINES/atacseq/1.2.1/workflow -profile test,uppmax --project g2021025 --clusterOptions '--reservation g2021025_28'

 Now, I’ll be honest, there’s a pretty good chance that something will go wrong at this point.
 But that’s ok, that’s why we run a small test dataset!
 This is where you ask for help on Slack instead of suffering in silence.